 The decision to expand the monument was the subject of fierce debate within Hawaii, with both sides invoking Native Hawaiian culture to argue why it should or shouldn’t be expanded.

 The monument designation bans commercial fishing and any new mining.
 Fishing will be allowed through a permit, as will be scientific research and the removal.

 Opponents argued the region is heavily dependent on fishing and can’t afford the hit, adding that a federal ban would infringe on the traditions that ancient Hawaiians used to protect natural resources.

-The oldest monument on the list, Clinton created the monument in southern Utah in 1996 by signing a declaration at the south rim of the Grand Canyon in Arizona.
-It was lauded by environmentalists for preserving scenic cliffs, canyons, waterfalls and arches.
-Actor and Utah resident Robert Redford appeared at the ceremony with Clinton.
+The oldest monument on the list, President Bill Clinton created the monument in southern Utah in 1996 by signing a declaration at the south rim of the Grand Canyon in Arizona.
+It was lauded by environmentalists for preserving scenic cliffs, canyons, waterfalls and arches with actor and Utah resident Robert Redford appearing at the ceremony with Clinton.

 But in heavily Republican Utah, the move was viewed as a sneaky, stab-in-the back example of federal overreach that still irks the political establishment 20 years later.
 Many Utah Republicans and some local residents contend it closed off too many areas to development — including one of the country’s largest known coal reserves — that could have helped pay for local schools.

 In 2015, the county where it’s located declared a state of emergency for falling school enrollment, and county commissioners laid some of the blame on Grand Staircase.

 This year, Utah Republican Gov. Gary Herbert signed a resolution from state lawmakers asking Utah’s congressional delegation to support shrinking the monument that is nearly 1.9 million acres, about the size of Delaware.